What happens when we die? Is there a way to know? In this post we are fact-checking phrases about salvation and the afterlife:

 So if it is not a Sinner’s Prayer, where can we go in the Bible to guide into understanding what it means to begin a relationship with Jesus?

 We so often have it the other way around.
-Smith said this: “The central question of the gospel is not how can I be saved, but who is Jesus?
+Smith writes: “The central question of the gospel is not how can I be saved, but who is Jesus?
 Your relationship to Jesus unleashes redemptive power.
 I hear people say, ‘We need to get people to make a commitment to Jesus.’
 My response always is, ‘We need to get people to know Jesus.’
 If they come to know Jesus, in his beauty, goodness and truth, they will naturally make a commitment to him.”

 We don’t need people to pray the Sinner’s Prayer, we need to get them to learn who Jesus truly is.
 Smith again summarizes Jesus’ mission in a way that I find so compelling: “The Christian story is not primarily about how God in Jesus came to rescue sinners from some impending disaster.
 It is about God’s work of initiating us into a fellowship and making us true conversation partners with the Father and the Son through the Spirit, and hence with each other.”

 In other words, there are many ways to come to Jesus, and one way is not better than the other.
 It could be a Sinner’s Prayer moment in Sunday School.
 But it could also be through dreams.
 For some it is a slow life-long process of parents and churches investing in their kids.

 Do we need a specific date that we prayed a prayer?
 No. Do we need specific words of prayer?
 No.